gpsites/ecosmos.com/articles/abortion-faq.md

-capacity for consciousness before birth (1967) and the medical status of the entity's life at six to eight months (1971), then qualified its application, saying that abortion at the "last minute" of a baby or child that is formed is a "different issue" than eliminating a mere potential (1974), and that one may argue about the later stages of pregnancy (1975).
+capacity for consciousness before birth (1967) and the medical status of the entity's life at six to eight months (1971), then qualified its application, saying that abortion at the "last minute" of a baby or child that is formed is a "different issue" than eliminating a mere potential (1974), and that one "may argue about the later stages of pregnancy" (1975).
 Her last available statement on the matter (1976) explicitly endorses the Supreme Court's *Roe v.
 Wade* decision of 1973, which permits unrestricted abortion through the second trimester while allowing severe restrictions on abortions in the final trimester.